ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 This file contains the information for:
   * Rootpath to input data
   * Directory structure for the data from different projects
-  * Number of available CPUs
+  * Number of parallel tasks
   * Destination directory
   * Auxiliary data directory
   * Output settings